Gout is a type of arthritis, joint inflammation, caused by a build-up of crystals in the joints.

 Diet modifications may help prevent or ease the symptoms of a gout attack.
 As mentioned earlier, uric acid comes from food and our body’s cells.
 Specifically, it is made when purines, chemical compounds found in our food and cells, are broken down.

 Although purines are found in almost all food, some foods have higher concentrations and can trigger gout attacks more than others.
-Follow these guidelines to lessen your risk of a gout attack:
+Follow these guidelines to reduce your risk of a gout attack:

 Limit Animal Protein to 4-6 Ounces of Lean Meat Per Day